JamesBrownR/Clipernator/info.md

   *  the wave scaling in floor two in kind of weird (11 is very slow everyone after is very fast)

 Item stuff
-  * Seemingly none of the floor 2 items currently work as expected. clownish works but the waves it shoots goes too far.
-Knocking Pins works but is too slow, even when i increase "CFG.PLAYER_SPEED * #" it doesnt go any faster. knocking pins should smoothly bounce from player to player.Popcorn bucket does not feel very good, feels kinda useless to use.
+* clownish works but the waves it shoots goes too far.
+Knocking Pins works but is too slow, even when i increase "CFG.PLAYER_SPEED * #" it doesnt go any faster.
+Popcorn bucket does not feel very good, feels kinda useless to use.
 Funhouse distortion makes the bullets go toward the nearest enemy is a really janky way. it should extend the bullet lifetime, slow bullets down and make it smoother.
   * there needs be a pool of general items that can be offered on any floor, related to office/technology/retro stuff.
 Two ideas so far: Paper Cuts (any enemy that has been damaged takes 1 damage per second) and Extra Clips (you gain 25% max health and 25% ammo).
 To ensure this doesnt compete with the floor items too much there should only be 20% chance of one of these items showing up vs a 80% for floor-specific items (or upgrades to items you already have) (UPDATE: This works, but the note has not been removed because there should be at least 7 items from this pool)

   * clownish and popcorn bucket will have upgrades when they are working correctly, the current upgrades are placeholders